smatechnologies/ibm-i-agent-docs/docs/maintenance/ptf.md

 9. The PTF application process is performed automatically in the interactive job.
 10. If requested, and the LSAM servers had to be suspended during the PTF application process, the LSAM servers are automatically restarted as soon as the PTF application process.
 11. The cumulative PTF procedure completes by displaying a message on the workstation screen, "Cumulative PTF application to LSAM: <*LSAM_name*> completed normally."

-#### Configuration for the "IFS" method of obtaining PTFs
-When site firewall rules prohibit the direct connection of the IBM i partition to any outside server (by automatic means), change the PTF Configuration options to use the IFS method.
-This method supports manually storing the PTF save files (called LSCTLDTA and LSCUMPTF) into any IFS root(/) file system directory, as binary stream files (with no suffix on the file name).
-Use a manual procedure, for example, to transfer the PTF save files to this IFS directory (always using a binary file transfer method), after they have been manually downloaded from SMA's client ftp server.
-Follow these steps to configure the LSAM PTF application tools for the IFS method:

-1. From LSAM sub-menu **9**, enter **7** to choose **PTF options configuration**.
-2. <**Tab**> to the following fields and type data for each:

-    - In the **PTF source** field, type "IFS".

-    - The **SMA ftp user** field, the **Password** and the **Confirm Pwrd** fields, and the **FTP URL or IP address** field, are not used by this method.
-They may be ignored.

-    - In the **Source directory or path** field, type the path name of the IFS directory that was created for this specific purpose.
-For example, if the IFS root directory is used/allowed, the path name might be '\SMA\IBMiLSAMptf\'.
-Note that the trailing slash character must be typed.

-    - Press <**Enter**> to commit the changes to the LSAM Parameters control file.

-3. Using this method, there will not be any data communications or ftp messages displayed during the first steps of loading the PTF save files into the SMAGPL library.